Caleb196x/ReactorUMG/README.md

 Run `setup_win.bat` in `Plugins/ReactorUMG/Tools` to set up the environment.

 ### Enable the Plugin
-UE → `Edit > Plugins` → search **ReactorUMG** → enable → restart if needed.
+Launch your ue project.
+If you are using the source build, you will also need to compile the plugin code.
+Then enabled the plugin, UE → `Edit > Plugins` → search **ReactorUMG** → enable → restart if needed.

 ### Create UI